vatlab/sos/README.md

 Here we

-1. Save the output of the first step as `ref_index` and list it as a dependency of step 2.
-This will force step 2 to be executed after step
+1. Although not needed, save the output of the first step as `ref_index` and use the variable instead of filename as a dependency of step 2.
-1 during parallel execution mode.
 2. Use option `group_by='single'` to pass input one by one to action.
 The action will be executed twice with `input` set to the first and second input file respectively.